piffpaffpuff/woocommerce-delivery-notes/readme.txt

 I want to move the logo to the bottom, how can I do that?
 Well, first try it with CSS and some hooks, maybe the questions above can help you.
 If this isn't enough, you are free to edit the HTML and CSS of the template.
-Consider this solution only, if you really know HTML, CSS and PHP!
+Consider this solution only, if you really know some HTML, CSS and PHP!
 Most probably you want to edit the `print-content.php` and `style.css`.
-Copy the files from `woocommerce-delivery-notes/templates/print-order` to `yourtheme/woocommerce/print-order`.
-Now start editing the files.
+Copy the files from `woocommerce-delivery-notes/templates/print-order` to `yourtheme/woocommerce/print-order` and start editing them.

 Note: Create the `woocommerce` and `print-order` folders if they do not exists.
-Second note: Never edit plugin files directly.
+Second note: Never directly edit plugin files.

 Why can't I print this or that?
 The plugin uses the exact same content as WooCommerce.
-If something isn't visible on the theyourdomain.com/my-account/view-order page, then it also won't be in the print view.
-In case you have some special needs, you have to first think how you could enhance WooCommerce to do what you want.
-YOu can the later integrate your data into the print template.
+If something isn't visible on the theyourdomain.com/my-account/view-order page, then it also won't be in the delivery note and invoice.
+In case you have some special needs, you have to first think how you enhance WooCommerce to solve your problem.
+Afterwards you  can integrate your solution into the invoice and delivery note template.

 How can I remove the Website URL and page number from the invoice or delivery note?
 You can find an option in the print view of every browser to disable them.
 This is Browser specific option that can't be controlled by the plugin.
 Please read your browser help for more infromation.

-What template functions can I use?
-You can use the functions from WordPress, WooCommerce and every installed plugin or activated theme.
-You can find all plugin specific functions in the `wcdn-template-functions.php` file.
-In addition the `$order`variable in the template is just a normal `WC_Order` instance.

 How can I add a custom field to the order?
 First of all